rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-node-transition-apis.md

 ---
-title: Start and stop cluster nodes to test Azure microservices | Microsoft Docs
+title: Start and stop cluster nodes to test Azure Service Fabric apps | Microsoft Docs
 description: Learn how to use fault injection to test a Service Fabric application by starting and stopping cluster nodes.
 services: service-fabric
 documentationcenter: .net